Knowing how to craft the perfect freelance project proposals is the key to a successful freelance career.

 You can get rid of Bonsai branding and get access to more features, manage unlimited projects, clients, and add personalized branding for just $16 per month.

-Freelancing Hacks readers get the first month for free!
-Just use this link to sign up for Bonsai premium and you’ll get your first month free of charge!
-If you don’t like the tool, you can cancel any time.
+Just use this link to sign up for Bonsai premium and you’ll get a free trial to test the app.
+If you don’t like the tool, you can cancel at any time.

 Step 2: Add A New Client